AirLabsTeam/react-drag-to-select/README.md

 2. Render `<DragSelection/>` somewhere in code
 3. That's it!
 Mouse selection will appear, when you click and drag within window or element passed in `eventsElement`.

-This library will not select your items.
-You have to handle selection yourself in `onSelectionChange` method (see example).
+**NOTE**: This library will not select your items.
+You have to handle selection yourself in `onSelectionChange` method ([see example](https://codesandbox.io/s/billowing-lake-rzhid4)).
 You can use `boxesIntersects(boxA, boxB)` method to check if element intersetcs with selection.

 ## useSelectionContainer arguments